 Energy use in our stores makes up roughly 80% of our entire carbon footprint.

-We recognize that the electricity used to light, heat, cool and power our equipment in store, presents an opportunity to implement energy efficiency technologies, this is something that makes both commercial and environmental sense.
-We understand the need to invest now to save the future and it’s an approach we are currently focusing on.
+We recognise that the electricity used to light, heat, cool and power our equipment in store, presents an opportunity to implement energy efficiency technologies, this is something that makes both commercial and environmental sense

 In the last few years we’ve made significant progress in understanding and developing new strategies to reduce our energy consumption both in new and existing stores.
-All of our company owned, new stores across Europe are designed, constructed and operated to LEED (Leadership in Energy and Environmental Design) standards.
-(See Building Greener Stores page for more info)
+All of our company-operated, new stores across Europe are designed, constructed and operated to LEED (Leadership in Energy and Environmental Design) standards.
+(See Building Greener Stores page [link] for more info)

 In addition to reducing energy usage, we are increasingly focused on advancing the development of renewable energy sources through our purchasing practices.
 We hope to help transform the energy landscape by supporting the development of the renewable power market.

-In September 2015, we announced our global commitment to sourcing 100% renewable electricity across our company owned stores by joining the RE100 initiative.
+In September 2015, we announced our global commitment to sourcing 100% renewable electricity across our company operated stores by joining the RE100 initiative.

 RE100 is a global initiative designed to engage, support and showcase influential companies committed to using 100% renewable power.